 Even outside these 27 sectors, the acquisition of at least 25%, 40%, 50% or 75% of voting rights or of assets constituting an essential or definable part of the operations of a German undertaking by investors from outside the EU/EFTA can be reviewed by the German government to determine whether such acquisitions may potentially affect public order or security in Germany or other EU member states.

 FDI control law now also covers the acquisition by a non-EU/EFTA investor of an “effective stake in the control” of a German undertaking in another way, in particular an acquisition of voting rights nominally remaining below the relevant threshold combined with additional rights effectively resulting in influence corresponding to a share of voting rights meeting the relevant threshold.

 The German government may ultimately prohibit such acquisitions or impose obligations to safeguard public order or security.
-With 2022 seeing the prohibition of a multibillion euro non-EU acquisition (Global Wafers/Siltronic), FDI controls will continue to play an ever greater rule in the practice of M&A law.
+With 2022 seeing the prohibition of a multibillion euro non-EU acquisition (Global Wafers/Siltronic) as well as the prohibitions of, inter alia, the Heyer Medical and Elmos transactions, FDI controls will continue to play an ever greater rule in the practice of M&A law.

 The merger control provisions of the German Act against Restraints of Competition (Gesetz gegen Wettbewerbsbeschränkungen) apply if transactions qualify as concentrations and the parties meet certain thresholds.
 If a transaction is subject to German merger control, it must be notified to the German Federal Cartel Office (Bundeskartellamt) and must not be consummated before clearance has been obtained.